The Church is the Temple of God and Christ is the Chief Cornerstone

 So, in those days… using the temple as an analogy for Christ would have a strong emotional connection with ideas of national pride and identity.
 Some of these feelings needed to be corrected and in many cases terminated... yet, some of these OT ideas simply needed to be reinterpreted in the new covenant.

-At the time when Jesus was on the scene and the Church was initiated the temple was actually a reconstruction built by a king named Herod in the years just before Jesus was born.
+l At the time when Jesus was on the scene and the Church was initiated the temple was actually a reconstruction built by a king named Herod in the years just before Jesus was born.
 IT was similar to, but not the same as the previous temples: the original built in 966 B.C. by Solomon based on God's plan, and the restored temple built in 538-515 B.C.by Zerubbabel - a smaller version of the original.

-In Jesus day the Sadducees controlled the position of high priest and cooperated closely with the Romans.
+l In Jesus’ day the Sadducees controlled the position of high priest and cooperated closely with the Romans.
 The Sadducees themselves had little popular support but the temple activities were held in high regard by most Jews because it was an important outworking of the divine law which regulated Jewish life.

-Jews from all over the empire would gather at the temple in Jerusalem to observe the feasts.
+l Jews from all over the empire would gather at the temple in Jerusalem to observe the feasts.
 Think of Pentecost 31 A.D. when the holy spirit filled the disciples and they were able to preach to thousands of people from all over the known world who were gathered in Jerusalem for the feast.

 What the Temple Meant for Jesus and His Followers [People of the New Covenant]